nvidia-holoscan/holoscan-sdk/modules/holoviz/README.md

 $ ./run.sh image_build_dev
 ```

-When this is done the Clara Holoviz executable can be build.
+When this is done the Holoviz executable can be build.

 ```shell
 $ ./run.sh build